spatie/laravel-settings/README.md

 }
 ```

-Internally the package will convert the values of these types to JSON and save them as such in a repository.
+Internally, the package will convert the values of these types to JSON and save them in a repository.
 But what about types like `DateTime` and `Carbon` or your own created types?
 Although some of these these types can be converted to JSON, constructing them again from JSON when they're loaded isn't supported.

 That's why you can specify casts within this package.
 There are two ways to define these casts: locally or globally.